Bachelor of Arts Completion Program

 - Applicants must have completed 40 quarter hours (27 semester hours) of transferable credits in academic subjects.
 Applicants with between 40 and 44 quarter hours of total college credit earned must also submit high school transcripts or official verification of the High School Equivalency Diploma (GED).

 Transfer credit consideration is based on the following: the subject matter, the institution where the credits were earned and the course grade.
 Although certain occupational or technical courses may not transfer, no time limit applies to the courses that do transfer.
-Only courses where a grade of C (2.0) or better was earned will be eligible for transfer.
+Only courses where a grade of C (2.0 on a 4.0 scale) or better was earned will be eligible for transfer.

 - Applicants must have at least three years of work experience beyond high school.
 Preference will be given to candidates with more than three years work with substantial and increasing levels of responsibility.